StasKoval/abstract_mapper/README.md

 Every node should implement the `#transproc` method that transforms some input data to the output.

-When you need attributes, assign them via initializer:
+When you need attributes, assign them from hash via initializer:

 ```ruby
 require "abstract_mapper"